Applying as an International Student

 If you have been hired for on-campus employment, you’ll have to complete some paperwork to apply for your Social Security card.

-It takes approximately two weeks after the date of application to receive a Social Security card in the mail.
+It takes approximately two-four weeks after the date of application to receive a Social Security card in the mail.
 Unfortunately, you cannot get paid for your work until you have received your Social Security card, so start this process as soon as you’ve found a job.

 In order to apply for a regular Illinois driver’s license, you must have a Social Security number.

 If you don’t have a Social Security number, you may drive using a valid driver’s license from your home country for one year.
 In certain circumstances, you may also be eligible for a Temporary Visitor’s Driver’s License (TVDL) or a State ID.

 You may have an International Driver’s Permit (IDP) from your home country.
 The IDP is a translation of your home-country driver’s license; it does not constitute a legal driver’s license by itself.